What is Proof of Loss for Property Insurance Claims?

 In practice, however, insurance companies sometimes use the Proof of Loss requirement as a technical hurdle, a process that, if not completed perfectly and on time, can give the insurer grounds to deny a legitimate claim.
 This is one of the most important reasons to work with an experienced Florida property insurance attorney when preparing and submitting a Proof of Loss.

-The obligation to submit a Proof of Loss is primarily a contractual requirement, not a stand-alone mandate in the Florida Insurance Code.
-The requirement typically arises from your specific insurance policy.
-Most standard Florida homeowner and commercial property policies include a Duties After Loss clause that obligates the policyholder to submit a signed, sworn Proof of Loss upon the insurer’s request.
-Failing to comply with this contractual duty can give the insurer grounds to deny coverage.
+A Proof of Loss is not a standalone requirement imposed by Florida statute.
+Instead, it is typically a contractual obligation found in your insurance policy.
+Most Florida residential and commercial property policies include a “Duties After Loss” provision requiring the policyholder to submit a signed, sworn Proof of Loss upon the insurer’s written request.
+Failing to comply with this requirement can provide the insurer with a basis to delay or deny coverage.

 What Types of Florida Property Insurance Claims Require a Proof of Loss?